 Align the Yoga Posture to the optimal blueprint of the body

-The form and shape of the physical body is stretched upon a subtle energetic blueprint which exists, like a ethereal double, for each person's body.
+The form and shape of the physical body is stretched upon a subtle energetic blueprint which exists, like a ethereal double, for each person’s body.
 The physical body develops as per the underlying subtle form of the optimal blueprint.
-This subtle energetic blueprint goes under transformation due to the impact of age, exercise nutrition, and genetics propensities.
+This subtle energetic blueprint goes under transformation due to the impact of age, exercise, nutrition (vital minerals and other plant nutrients) , and genetics propensities.

 The blueprint of any body consist of its dimensions in space which represents the possibility of its optimal alignment and health.
 Every position the physical body, superimposed over the energy body, can take has a specific alignment in which the prana, blood, and other fluids circulate with their optimally healthy flow.
 The optimal blueprint is this optimal alignment of the body.